-The best airports to fly into for your Utah National Park road trip are Las Vegas, NV & Salt Lake City, UT.
+The best airports to fly into for your Utah National Parks road trip are Las Vegas, NV & Salt Lake City, UT.
 If you don’t want to backtrack, you can fly into Vegas and travel east to all five parks and then fly out of SLC.

 The Best Time to Visit Utah National Parks

 Utah’s National Parks are open year-round.
 Each park’s diverse landscapes and offerings can change based on the weather and season you are visiting.

 The most popular (and busiest) periods to visit are Spring (April-May) and Fall (September-October).
 During these milder seasons, the daytime temperatures will range from 60-80 degrees with lows averaging 40-60 degrees.
 It’s the most comfortable time of year to visit Utah’s National Parks, but with that you need to be prepared to deal with large crowds.